kelloggm/wpi-paper/experiments/experimental-procedure.md

 7. Collect the number of lines of code:
    a. run `git checkout baseline`
-   b. run `scc .` and record the results in the spreadsheet, on the summary page
+   b. run `scc .` and record the results in the spreadsheet, on the summary page.
+You may need to install scc on your system.

 8. Run WPI:
    a. run `git checkout -b wpi-enabled origin/unannotated`
    b. choose any temporary directory for $WPITEMPDIR
-   c. modify the build file to run with `-Ainfer=ajava`, `-Awarns`, '-AinferOutputOriginal', and `-Aajava=$WPITEMPDIR` (modifying the latter as appropriate for project structure).
+   c. modify the build file to run with `-Ainfer=ajava`, `-Awarns`, '-AinferOutputOriginal', and `-Aajava=$WPITEMPDIR` (modifying the latter as appropriate for project structure, Ex: '-Aajava=/path/to/temp/dir/').
 Make sure that you remove any `-Werror` argument to javac, because otherwise WPI will fail.
    d. write a short script based on the template in `wpi-template.sh`.
 The script should:
       i. copy the content of `build/whole-program-inference` into $WPITEMPDIR ii. compile the code
       iii. compare `build/whole-program-inference` and $WPITEMPDIR.
 If they're the same, exit.
 Otherwise, go to step i.
    e. add this script: `chmod +x wpi.sh ; git add wpi.sh`
    f. commit the script and build changes: `git commit -am "enable WPI" ; git push origin wpi-enabled`